Playing Heroes seems easy. But did you know the people behind its game engineering and how they did it?

 And in 2020, he was appointed new project manager for Heroes to continue what Arnaldo had started.

-As such, he has been very hands-on managing the teams involved in the development and marketing of the game.
+With this, he has been very hands-on managing the teams involved in the development and marketing of the game.

 3) The engineers